Agirish/drill-helm-charts/README.md

 ```
 kubectl create configmap drill-config-cm --from-file=./drill/conf/drill-override.conf --from-file=./drill/conf/drill-env.sh
 ```
+Enable config overriding by editing the drillConf section in `drill/values.yaml` file.
 #### Using Namespaces to Deploy Multple Drill Clusters
 Kubernetes [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) can be used when more that one Drill Cluster needs to be created.
 We use the `default` namespace by default.
 To create a namespace, use the following command:
 ```